RenardtheWolfdog/Grayhound/README.md

 ```

 Terminal 3: Launch the Tauri Client
-This will open the desktop application.
+This will open the desktop application UI.

 ```
 # Make sure you are in the grayhound-client directory